 Table 4.
-Similarity Scores Adding the Spearman Similarity Method
+Similarity Scores Using the AMC Default Matching Algorithms + Spearman Similarity Method

-We notice that by plugging the Pearson method, the number of matches and similarity results have decreased.
+We notice that by plugging the Spearman method, the number of matches and similarity results have decreased (-4).
 After Several experiments we have found that this method does not work well with noisy data sets.
 For instance, the similarity results returned by Cosine, Pearson’s and Spearman’s matchers for the {tr_dst, empty header} pair is much higher: 95%, 97% and 43% respectively.

 To properly measure the impact of each algorithm, we have tested the three algorithms (Cosine, PPMCC and Spearman) alone by de-activating the AMC’s default matchers on the above data set.
 The result is shown in Figure 3.
 We have noticed that generally, the Cosine and PPMCC matchers perform well, resulting in more matching and better similarity score.
 However, the Spearman method was successful in finding more matches but with a lower similarity score than the others.

-To better evaluate the three algorithms, we have tested them on four different data sets extracted from several systems.
+To better evaluate the three algorithms, we have tested them on four different data sets extracted from the Travel Expense Manager and Event Tracker systems.
 We ensured that the different experiments will cover all the cases needed to properly evaluate the matcher dealing with all the problems mentioned earlier.
 The results of our findings are shown in Figure 4.

 We have found that generally the Cosine method is the best performing algorithm compared to the other two especially when dealing with noisy data sets.
 This was noticed particularly in our fourth experiment as the Cosine algorithm performed around 20% better than the other two methods.
 After investigating the dataset, we have found that several columns contained noisy and unrelated data.
 For example, in a “City” column, we had values such as “reference book” or “NOT_KNOWN”.